Understanding and treating anxiety in children and teens (Live Online Workshop)

 Select a date

-Live Online – Join Miriam Chachamu on Thursday 2nd December 2021 for this live online workshop via Zoom.
-The information and skills you will learn are needed more than ever since the outbreak of Covid-19.
-There will be plenty of opportunities to ask questions throughout the day – all you need is a quiet place to watch, a computer or tablet and strong internet signal, the rest is easy: simply book your place as normal and we will email you details of how to join the Zoom workshop nearer the time.
+Live Online – Join Miriam Chachamu on Tuesday 4th October 2022 for this live online workshop via Zoom.
+The information and skills you will learn are needed now more than ever and you will have plenty of time to ask questions.
+Once you have booked your place, we will email you a receipt and send you the Zoom link the day before the event.

 Why take this course